SINCON Reloaded Training — Exploit Development Bootcamp for Windows 10 & 11

 Return Oriented Programming / Code Reuse (ROP)

 During the course, students will get the opportunity to work on real vulnerabilities in real applications and use exploitation techniques that work on the default installation of Operating Systems (Windows 11 / Windows 10 / Windows 7).

 Make no mistake.
-Although this course will explain the basics of exploit development, students will need to be able to transition to more complex theory and exercises quickly.
+Although this course will explain the basics of exploit development, students will need to be able to transition to more complex theories and exercises quickly.
 We've crammed more than a decade of experience and expertise into this class.
 The course has a steep learning curve and will require your full attention and focus.

 KNOWLEDGE & ATTITUDE PREREQUISITES